synya/where-to-go/readme.md

 ## Where To Go

-### A voting system for deciding where to have lunch.
+### A voting system for deciding where to have lunch

 #### curl commands to test rest API